General FAQ

 How long does a battery last on one charge?

-The XAG drones carry 2 batteries while the DJI carries one.
+The XAG drones carry 2 batteries while the DJI and Revolution carry one.
 2 XAG Batteries are roughly equivalent to the size of one DJI battery.
 It usually takes between 3 and 7 minutes to spray out the spray tank and/or need to swap batteries.
 A high capacity generator in-field is a must for continuous operation.

 How much wind can it fly in?